jisosomppi/log-analysis/README.md

 We started building the Salt structure for managing the network.
 Each separate component of the system gets its own Salt state.
 Client setup for Salt is handled with a simple installation script, that asks user for input, writes it in the `/etc/salt/minion` file and restarts the daemon.

 We're using plugins for Elasticsearch that haven't yet been updated to work with the newest version, so we had to come up with a way to use an older version of the components.
 Our solution for this is to create a local repository with the 6.4.2 versions of all the Elastic components.
 Salt can then be used to target these packages for installation, removing the chance of conflicts.

+### Additional documentation can be found in [the Salt directory](https://github.com/jisosomppi/log-analysis/tree/master/salt)